 Bio

-Pancoast studied astrophysics at the University of California Santa Barbara and worked as a postdoctoral fellow at the Center for Astrophysics | Harvard & Smithsonian.
-However, their experience with equity and inclusion initiatives in the sciences led to increasing concern about climate change.
-In 2018, Pancoast left astronomy research to focus on climate justice work, building a permaculture food forest garden, raising two young children, and further developing their creative practice.
-They currently work with the Extinction Rebellion Boston Art Working Group and organize community art builds with Mystic Open Studio in Arlington, MA.
+Pancoast grew up in a Quaker family in rural Western New York State and the Hudson Valley.
+Fascinated by both art and science, they went on to study astrophysics at Haverford College and the University of California Santa Barbara, before working as a postdoctoral fellow at the Center for Astrophysics | Harvard & Smithsonian.
+However, their experience with equity and inclusion initiatives in the sciences led to increasing concern about the devastating impacts of climate change.
+In 2018, Pancoast left astronomy research to focus on climate organizing, building a permaculture food forest garden, raising two young children, and further developing their creative practice.
+They currently work with the Extinction Rebellion Boston Art Working Group, organizing community art builds with Mystic Open Studio in Arlington, MA.
+They are also a member of the i3C (inspiring Change for the Climate Crisis) Artist Group.